gjwgit/aztranslate/README.md

 id,1.0,en,Where there is a will, there is a way
 ```

-We can translate from other languages (the language can often be
-automatically identified), as in the example here translating from
+We can translate to other languages, as in the example here
-French (identified as being French with 100% probability, i.e., 1.0),
+translating from French (identified as being French with 100%
-to Vietnamese using the option *--to=vi*.
-The *vi* is the standard
+probability, i.e., 1.0), to Vietnamese using the option *--to=vi*.
+The
-code for Vietnamese and *fr* for French.
+*vi* is the standard code for Vietnamese and *fr* for French.

 ```console
 $ ml translate aztranslate --to=vi C’est l’exception qui confirme la règle.